Refinance or buy a home with a low 3.5% down payment! Get Started Now ➔

 Maximum Loan Limit

 Loan limits in Vermont are based on the median home price in each county of Vermont.
-Based on home prices across the state, all areas in Vermont have loan limits equal to the national loan limit baseline.
+Based on home prices across the state, all areas in Vermont have loan limits that fall between the national baseline and the ceiling.

 View the loan limits overview for information on how loan limits are set for each county.
 Click on the a specific county from the table below for detailed loan limit information.